cyberspace1902/Cyber-Space-Guide/dv_new/index.md

 # <span style="color: red;">Solution for the buyers that can't launch the game when the library is using by someone:</span>

-## 1. <span style="color: red;">If this is your first time to setuping up the game:</span>
+## 7.1. <span style="color: red;">If this is your first time to setuping up the game:</span>

-### Contact us or login and start the game from the account that in using to kick out the player that inside the game, you can also activate the game in the account but if it bounce Denuvo error when you start the game, try other accounts.
+### Contact us or login and start the game from the account that in used to kick out the player inside the game, you can also activate the game in the account but if it bounces "Something went wrong" error when you start the game, try other accounts.

  <img src="https://github.com/cyberspace1902/Cyber-Space-Guide/assets/91774682/3aff2736-0311-4831-b908-ae6c147cf75b" style="border: 2px solid red" />